carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 > - Groups 2+:
 >     - Introduce yourselves!
 >     - Assign group roles: moderator, time keeper, note-taker.
 Also, designate one person to share a few key points or questions with the class when you return.
 Plan to rotate these roles as much as possible/practical as we move through the activities today.
->     - 5 minutes: brainstorm potential communications failures that may occur during a workshop.
-In this case, think in terms of technical failures rather than personal ones.
-What communications challenges are presented by the Zoom environment?
-What scenarious have frustrated you in virtual classes and meetings so far?
+>     - Consider one of the following scenarios:
+>       - Instructor is talking and someone (or multiple people) have a question, but the Instructor is not paying attention to the conference chat.
+>       - A learner asks for help using the Etherpad chat, when all the helpers are watching the Zoom chat.
+They are stuck for a long time without help.
+>       - A group of enthusiastic learners uses the Zoom chat for a side conversation about favorite related tools.
+A request for help gets lost in the noise.
+>       - A helper engages with a learner and encounters a problem they don't know how to solve.
+Now the helper needs help and isn't sure how to proceed.
+>       - You have asked learners to raise hands by writing "hand" in the chat, but one person is waving at the screen, another is using the 'raise hand' button, and neither is being called on by the Instructor.
->     - 5 minutes: draft solutions/ pre-emptive plans to create a best-case scenario for communications during your workshop.
+>     - Draft solutions or pre-emptive plans to create a best-case scenario for communications during your workshop.
+Write some notes in the Etherpad.
+If you
+>     have time remaining, consider a second scenario or invent your own.
 >
 > - Group 1:
 >     - Introduce yourselves!